 I have a pontoon boat with lots of vinyl seats.
 We have recently experienced a new type of mold for us.
 We live in Mobile, Alabama where there is lots of hot weather and it is very humid.
 Our vinyl seats has a "purple" mold starting to grow and spread.
 We are a big believer in "Star Brite", but even this product will not remove the purple mold.
-Can some please inform me of what type of mold this is and why it is spreading?
-What can I use to lighten or remove this purple mold from my beautiful cream colored seats?

 A diluted bleach solution removes all types of mold.